Crown Pottery Mark With an 'M' Above Query

 The other very well known firm in their day was John Mortlock - a retailer said to match Harrods in their heyday.
 It would not surprise me if the mark was that of Mortlocks, because the type of crowns shown in my books were similar, but not the same.
 However, normally, at least in all the examples I have seen, the backstamp shows the John Mortlock name in full as well as other devices (often a globe).
 However, your mark may have been a less used variation.
 Only a specialist would know.

-At this point, I'm sorry to say I've run out of ideas.
-So you have three options: you can continue with your own pottery marks research, you can hope that someone knowledgable stumbles across this thread and leaves a reply, or you can use a professional appraisal service to save time and effort.
+At this point, I'm sorry to say I've run out of ideas, so let's hope someone knowledgeable stumbles across this thread and leaves a reply, or you can use a professional appraisal service to save time and effort.

 Hope this information has been of some use to you.